iamamanporwal/languagemodel/README.md

 1. Building our own tool from scratch would take a lot of time and resources.
 Plus, the output could end up repetitive and robotic

 2. We can train this API to work just the way we want it to for our app.
-Plus, it's easy to use with JavaScript, we'll not have any compatiblity issues.
+Plus, it is compatible JavaScript, we'll not have any compatiblity issues.

 ## Here's a sample code of how it works (Python)
 ```